NEONScience/NEON-Data-Skills/tutorials/Python/Lidar/lidar-biomass/calc-biomass_py/calc-biomass_py.md

 data_path
 ```

+    'D:\\neon_biomass_tutorial\\data'

-Next, we will add libraries from skimage and sklearn which will help with the watershed delination, determination of predictor variables and random forest algorithm
+Next, we will add libraries from skilearn which will help with the watershed delination, determination of predictor variables and random forest algorithm

 ```python